jovialchat/chatsystem_docs/docs/architectural_overview.md

 # Architectural Overview
-In jovial Chat System we follow a scalable system of microservices.
+In jovial Chat System, we follow a scalable system of microservices.

 ## Components involved